 This article was originally posted to the Generation Progress website.

-Below, we’ve highlighted a few scholarships for both undergraduate and graduate programs which undocumented students are eligible to apply for.
+Below, we’ve highlighted a few scholarships for both undergraduate and graduate programs which undocumented and DACA students are eligible to apply for.
 Many other organizations have resources to support these students:–whether that be their own scholarship lists, info on how to navigate financial aid, or general tips and recommendations.
 We’ve included an aggregation of those resources at the end of this post.
 If you have questions, or simply a resource to add, please contact Christian Smith at email@example.com.
 For the previous version of this page, please click here.

 Highlighted Undergraduate Scholarships and Programs